 RAND began studying issues affecting the safety and security of the United States and its allies in the waning days of World War II.
 It has pursued such research continuously ever since, broadening over the years both its areas of analyses and its base of clients and grantors.
 The hallmark of RAND's national security work is multidisciplinary research that is rigorous and nonpartisan and that informs and is informed by the policy process.

 Through its long-term investment in federally funded research and development centers (FFRDCs), the U.S. government has built a network of institutions with unique analytical and technical capabilities.
 RAND's aid to decisionmakers, its intellectual capital, and its public service are possible largely because of the close sponsor involvement, stable funding, and long-term continuity that FFRDCs provide.
-In the national security realm, RAND operates three FFRDCs.
+In the national security realm, RAND operates four FFRDCs.
 The oldest, RAND Project AIR FORCE, is sponsored by the U.S. Department of the Air Force.
 The RAND National Defense Research Institute is sponsored by the Office of the Secretary of Defense, the defense agencies, the Unified Commands, and the Joint Staff.
 The RAND Arroyo Center is sponsored by the U.S. Department of the Army.
 RAND operates the Homeland Security Operational Analysis Center for DHS

 The FFRDC relationship enables RAND to work closely with the institutions responsible for our national security, helping them tackle problems that require the sustained analytical attention of many disciplines over many years.
 Through this continuous connection with decisionmakers, RAND has developed unsurpassed expertise on issues of policy concern and on the technological, operational, and resource dimensions of those issues.